jackfranklin/javascriptplayground.com/_posts/2014-04-22-real-life-es6-arrow-fn.md

 ## Arrow Functions

-Today we'll focus exclusively on Arrown functions.
+Today we'll focus exclusively on Arrow functions.
 One of the quickest of quick wins, arrow functions allow us to write less and achieve more.
 Let's take a look at an example of mapping over an array and performing the same task on each element.
 The code below maps over an array of objects and turns them into an array containing just one particular property from each object:

 ```js
 var users = [